BlakeZajac/blakezajac.com/README.md

 -   Migrate email delivery to React Email, set up key templates for marketing
 -   Add an email capture block
 -   Reminder to self that the @ syntax is available for importing.
 Review ya code.
+-   Move Sanity schemas into their respective blocks as a type.ts